 - a.
-"Distal Goal" means a long term goal expected to be achieved later in the program. - b.
-"Evidence-based" means treatments that integrate professional research and clinical expertise to achieve the best outcome for the individual. - c.
+"Controlled Substance" shall have the same meaning as defined in the Ho-Chunk Nation Drug, Alcohol and Controlled Substance Code (6 HCC §10), meaning any controlled substance, dangerous drug(s) or intoxicating compound as defined under Nation, federal or state law and includes, but not limited to, narcotics, opiates, hallucinogens, stimulants, marijuana and so-called "designer drugs." - a.b.
+"Distal Goal" means a long term goal expected to be achieved later in the program. - b.c.
+"Evidence-based" means treatments that integrate professional research and clinical expertise to achieve the best outcome for the individual. - e.d.
 "Healing to Wellness Court" means a court supervised treatment program for individuals who are dependent upon any controlled substance or alcohol.
 The Healing to Wellness Court shall comply with the 10 key components promulgated by the National Association of Drug Treatment Court Professionals, which include all of the following characteristics: - i.
 Integration of alcohol and other drug treatment services with justice system case processing. - ii.
 Use of a non-adversarial approach by prosecution and defense that promotes public safety while protecting any participant's due process rights. - iii.
 Identification of eligible participants early with prompt placement in the program. - iv.
 Access to a continuum of alcohol, drug, and other related treatment and rehabilitation services. - v.
 Monitoring of participants effectively by frequent alcohol and other drug testing to ensure abstinence from drugs or alcohol. - vi.
 Use of a coordinated strategy with a regimen of graduated sanctions and rewards to govern the court's responses to participants' compliance. - vii.
 Ongoing close judicial interaction with each participant and supervision of progress for each participant. - viii.
 Monitoring and evaluation of the achievement of program goals and the program's effectiveness. - ix.
-Continued interdisciplinary education in order to promote effective Healing to Wellness Court planning, implementation, and operation. - x.
-The forging of partnerships among other Drug Treatment Courts, public agencies, and community-based organizations to generate local support. - d.
-"Participant" means an individual who is admitted into the Wellness Court. - e.
+Continued interdisciplinary education in order to promote effective Healing to Wellness Court planning, implementation, and operation.

+x.
+The forging of partnerships among other Drug Treatment Courts, public agencies, and community-based organizations to generate local support.

+d.e.
+"Participant" means an individual who is admitted into the Wellness Court.

+e.f.
 "Proximal Goal" means a short term goal expected to be achieved earlier in the program.

-- f.
-"Violent Offender" means an individual who meets either of the following criteria: - i.
+f.g.
+"Violent Offender" means an individual who meets either of the following criteria:

+- i.
 Is currently charged with or has been found guilty to an offense involving the death of or serious bodily injury to any individual, or the carrying, possessing, or use of a firearm or other dangerous weapon by that individual, whether or not any of these circumstances are an element of the offense, or is currently charged with or has been found guilty of criminal sexual conduct of any degree. - ii.
 Has one (1) or more prior convictions for a felony involving the use or attempted use of force against another individual with the intent to cause death or serious bodily harm.